Semester 2 Credit Value: | 20 |

 ---|---|---|---|---|

-Portfolio | 2 | A | 100 | Portfolio of 10-12 poems plus self-reflexive commentary of 1500 words, or the equivalent in continuous assessment. |
+Portfolio | 2 | A | 100 | Portfolio of 10-12 poems plus an essay of 1500 words. |

 The submission of creative work allows students to develop the range of skills and knowledge associated with the course.
-The accompanying commentary enables to student reflect critically upon their own creative processes, and to relate these to contemporary literature.
+The accompanying essay enables to student reflect critically upon their own creative processes, and to relate these to contemporary literature.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2022/23 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2023/24 entry will be published here in early-April 2023.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.